-- provide a sounding board for the Chairman and serve as an intermediary to the other directors where necessary
+- provide a sounding board for the Chair and serve as an intermediary to the other directors where necessary

-- be available to shareholders should they have any concerns that the normal channel of approaching the Chairman, Group Chief Executive Officer, or Chief Financial Officer has failed to resolve or where such contact would not be appropriate
+- be available to shareholders should they have any concerns that the normal channel of approaching the Chair, Group CEO, or Chief Financial Officer has failed to resolve or where such contact would not be appropriate

-- chair meetings of the directors in the absence of the Chairman
+- chair meetings of the directors in the absence of the Chair

-- lead discussions on the performance and commitment of the Chairman
+- lead discussions on the performance and commitment of the Chair

 - attend meetings with major shareholders to listen to their views so as to develop a balanced understanding of any issues and concerns which they may have.